chef/chef-web-docs/chef_master/source/windows.rst

 This command has the following options specific to Microsoft Windows:

 ``-A``, ``--fatal-windows-admin-check``
-   Cause a chef-client run to fail when the chef-client does not have administrator privileges in Microsoft Windows.
+   Cause a Chef Infra Client run to fail when the Chef Infra Client does not have administrator privileges in Microsoft Windows.

 ``-d``, ``--daemonize``
    Run the executable as a daemon.

    This option is only available on machines that run in UNIX or Linux environments.
 For machines that are running Microsoft Windows that require similar functionality, use the ``chef-client::service`` recipe in the ``chef-client`` cookbook: https://supermarket.chef.io/cookbooks/chef-client.
-This will install a chef-client service under Microsoft Windows using the Windows Service Wrapper.
+This will install a Chef Infra Client service under Microsoft Windows using the Windows Service Wrapper.

 .. note:: chef-solo also uses the ``--daemonize`` setting for Microsoft Windows.